 Given Alonso’s reputation as one of the finest midfielders and passers of the last decade in Europe, such extraordinary praise speaks volumes of the Brazilian’s capabilities.
 This was a left-back who was not only able to defend well, bomb forward and cross the ball from out wide; Aurelio played the position with such sophistication, able to dictate and control games from the left-back position with his switching of play and quality in possession, as well as being an outstanding specialist set-piece taker, also displaying his tactical intelligence and adaptability in central midfield on several occasions when called upon.

 Holding dual citizenship between two of football’s greatest nations, Aurélio combined Italian defensive steel with Brazilian flair – he had everything you could possibly want in an ideal modern full-back.
-Ever since the days of Riise, Liverpool have long struggled for quality in the left-back position.
-The likes of Emiliano Insúa, Andrea Dossena and José Enrique have all come and gone – Aurélio, though, was in a class of his own.
+Between Riise and Robertson, Liverpool struggled for quality in the left-back position.
+The likes of Emiliano Insúa, Andrea Dossena, José Enrique and Alberto Moreno all came and went.
+Aurélio, though, was in a class of his own.

 His was a career which promised so much and could have delivered so much more success but was ultimately curtailed by a plague of injuries that hindered Aurélio from fulfilling the true extent of his ability.
-In a similar fashion to the plight of Danish Liverpool defender Daniel Agger, one can only wonder about the heights Aurelio might have scaled had his body not failed him.
+In a similar fashion to the plight of Agger, one can only wonder about the heights Aurelio might have scaled had his body not failed him.

 When fit, however, he was right up there with the very best in his trade, and it is a great shame that his talents are so seldom recognised and spoken of.
 During his relatively brief time on the pitch, Aurélio showed how he deserves – with little doubt in my mind – to be considered among the finest left-backs the Premier League has seen.